tdube2014/Flow-Image-SOPs/Readme.md

 <img src="./Equipment Info/Flow Cam/Images/119876C_1.jpg" width="150" height="150" /><img src="./Equipment Info/Flow Cam/Images/Bushnell Camo 119875.jpg" width="150" height="150" /><img src="Equipment Info/Flow Cam/Images/Spypoint 2.jpg" width="250" height="200" /><img src="Equipment Info/Flow Cam/Images/gaurd pro.jpg" width="150" height="150" />

-+ Trail Cameras that support EXFI data embedded images, this is criticle (most game camera images do).
-This becomes an issue if you manipulate the files after download, for example, converting the files to another file type or rotating the images.
++ Trail Cameras that support EXFI data embedded images (most game camera images do).
 The exchangeable image file format (EXIF) is a standard for embedding technical metadata in image files that many camera manufacturers use and many image-processing programs support.
-EXIF metadata can be embedded in TIFF and JPEG images.
+EXIF metadata are commonly embedded in TIFF and JPEG images.
 + No resolution requirement.
-As long as you can see if the stage is high, medium or low, the images are useful
+As long as you can see if the stage is high, medium or low, the images are useful.
-+ SD card, blue tooth, WIFI and cellualar models avaliable.
++ SD card, blue tooth, WIFI and cellualar models available.
 + Price from $99 to $599